JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor_run-protocol_tutorial.md

 But now that you have seen how these commands work, it might be more clear what the run protocol file does.
 The run protocol is the file which actually utilizes these commands to send the patterns, functions, and other parameters saved in your experiment to the panels.
 You could create your own run protocol if you wanted to change how or when any given condition in your experiment is displayed on the panels.

 So let's look at the default run protocol and see what it controls and what it doesn't.
+Please note that this tutorial does not use the default streaming protocol.
+However, if you wanted to create your own run protocol that does collect data as the experiment runs for display on the Conductor, you would want to base your run protocol off of the default streaming run protocol.

 __Warning__: Please do not alter the default run protocol file.
 If you would like to create your own run protocol, you may start a new `.m` file, or make a copy of the default run protocol and alter that.
 {:.warning}